-Data was analyzed using SPSS version 21.0.
-Descriptive statistics were calculated for the socio-demographic and health related characteristics.
-Chi-square test of significance was applied to assess the possible differences in the presentation of disease and socio-demographic characteristics.
+Data was analyzed using Statistical Package for Social Sciences (SPSS version 24.0).
+Descriptive statistics were calculated for the socio-demographic and health related characteristics among the patients presenting with acute leukemia at Oncology department of JPMC, Karachi.
+Chi-square test of significance was applied to assess the possible differences in the presentation of disease due to differences in various socio-demographic in particular due to gender of patient.

-RESULTS
+RESULTS:

-A total of 130 adult patients presented with AL during the study period, were included in the study.
+In total 130 adult patients who presented with AL during the study period were included in the study.
 The median age of patients was 28 years with Interquartile Rage (IQR) of 20 years.
-The highest proportion of patients i.e. 51.5% (n=67) were of age between 18-28 years followed by the second highest proportion of AL patients from the age category of 29-38 years i.e. 27.7% (n=36).
-64.4% (n=84) of all the AL patients were males while 35.4% (n=46) were females.
-Majority of the AL patients included in the study were married with a proportion of 52.3% (68).
-53.1%

-(n=69) of all the patients were literate and had some level of formal education while 46.9% (n=61) of the study participants were illiterate with no education at all.
-Most of the patients belonged to Pashto ethnicity i.e.33.8% (n=44) followed by Sindhi and Urdu ethnicities with the proportion of 23.8%(n=31) and 20.8%(n=27) respectively (Table 1).
-When compared for age and socio-demographic characteristics the study found significantly higher median age among leukemia patients who were male as compared to females i.e. 30 years (IQR=18 years) versus 24 years (IQR=21.25 years)(p-value= <0.05).
-Similarly statistically significant differences were observed in the distribution of AL patients in various age categories on the basis of Gender.
-Statistically significant differences in the marital status, educational status, ethnicity and socio-economic status was found (Table 2).
-Male and female AL patients were also compared for disease-related characteristics including type of AL, biopsy finding, risk category, reported symptoms and organs involved.
-No statistically significant differences were observed (Table 3).
+The highest proportion of patients i.e. 51.5% (n=67) of all patients were of age between 18-28 years followed by the second highest proportion of AL patients from the age category of 29-38 years i.e. 27.7% (n=36).
+64.4% (n=84) of all the AL patients were male while 35.4% (n=46) were females.
+The majority of the AL patients included in the study were married (53.3%, n=68), the overall majority were literate (53.1%, n=69) or had some level of formal education.
+Most of the patients belonged to Pashto ethnicity i.e.33.8% (n=44) followed by Sindhi (23.8%, n=31) and Urdu speaking ethnicities (20.8%, n=27).
+A summary of the data is given in Table 1.
+When compared for age and socio-demographic characteristics the study found significantly higher median age among male patients as compared to females i.e. 30 years (IQR=18 years) versus 24 years (IQR=21.25 years)(p value= 0.04).
+Similarly statistically significant differences were observed in the distribution of AL patients in various age categories on the basis of difference in gender.
+Statistically significant differences were also observed in the occupation among male and female patients; however, no significant differences were found among male and female AL patients observed on the basis of marital status, educational status, ethnicity and socio-economic status (Table 1).

-Table: 1 Socio-demographic characteristics of the adult patients p presenting with Acute Leukemia in Once cology Department at JPMC, Karachi (n=130)
+Table 1.
+Socio-demographic characteristics of the adult patients presenting with Acute Leukemia - Male versus female patients